Complaint by ICICI insider forced board to probe Chanda Kochhar

 It indicated that the “independent enquiry” would “also cover all connected matters in the course of the investigation to bring the matter to a final close”.
 “In other words, the bank is indicating that the enquiry panel is likely to look into all the complaints against the bank’s CEO,” banking sources said.

-ALSO READ | ICICI Bank denies asking CEO Chanda Kochhar to go on leave pending probe
+Also read | ICICI Bank denies asking CEO Chanda Kochhar to go on leave pending probe

 According to the ICICI Bank website, its whistleblower policy covers only employees and directors of the bank, which makes it clear that an insider has filed the latest complaint against the CEO.
 “ICICI Bank is committed to adopting the highest business, governance, ethical and legal standards.
 An important policy in this context is the Whistle Blower Policy that the Bank formulated as early as 2003.
 The Whistle Blower Policy covers all employees, including directors of the bank,” the bank states.